Securitybits-io/taky-lookingglass/README.md

 - [ ] Create a CoT Whitelist to have user input filter the queue
 - [ ] Format and store the COTs in a MariaDB Docker
 - [ ] Create a FIFO Queue for the ingest COTs to handle spikes of data
-- [ ] Create a thread in order to have concurrent PUTs into the SQL DB
+- [x] Create a thread in order to Ingest COTs
 - [ ] Create a Thread for outgoing CoTs
 - [ ] Create environment variables
     - [ ] for whitelist of CoT types